I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 What is MCP Apps

-MCP Apps is a mechanism that allows you to display custom HTML/React UI inline with MCP tool call results.
-Claude Desktop, ChatGPT, and others support this.
+MCP Apps is a mechanism that allows custom HTML/React UI to be displayed inline with MCP tool call results.
+Claude Desktop, ChatGPT, and others support it.

-While regular MCP tools only return text, with MCP Apps you can display React UI in a sandboxed iframe.
+While normal MCP tools only return text, MCP Apps lets you display React UI in a sandboxed iframe.

-For those who want to learn more about MCP Apps, please check this article.
+For more details about MCP Apps, please read this article.

 https://dev.classmethod.jp/articles/mcp-apps-introduction-overview/